My Story: Masked to Truefaced

 I reveal a deep, dark past in this post—trusting God and others with who I really am.
 The entire truth is not revealed as I must protect the innocent.
 But much of the story is here.

 Vulnerability is not synonymous with weakness.
-We all wear masks not only to make ourselves look good but we are often motivated by a sincere desire to make God look good.
+We all wear masks not only to make ourselves look good but often motivated by a sincere desire to make God look good.

-The authors of a book entitled Truefaced (Bill Thrall, John Lynch, and Bruce McNicol) explain that Christians wear masks because of sin—either sins committed by or against us.
+The authors of Truefaced (Bill Thrall, John Lynch, and Bruce McNicol) explain that Christians wear masks because of sin—either sins committed by or against us.
 If the sin is ours, the response is guilt.
-If the sin is against us, the response is guilt, hurt, shame, blame, fear, denial and anger.
+If the sin is against us, the response is guilt, hurt, shame, blame, fear, denial, and anger.
 I wore a mask for both reasons.

 The Truth Does Set Us Free